-This post shows students and new users steps to find or view what’s running in Windows to help troubleshoot or diagnose and resolve issues.
-If your computer is running slowly, the first thing most people do is open the Task Manager to see if there’s a program or service that’s using too much CPU, Memory, or other resources that may be causing the problem.
+This post shows students and new users steps to find or view what’s running in Windows to help troubleshoot, diagnose, and resolve issues.
+If your computer is running slowly, most people first open the Task Manager to see if a program or service is using too much CPU, Memory, or other resources that may be causing the problem.

-The Task Manager is a tool that provides a quick, and easy method of viewing what programs, background processes, and apps are running on your computer.
+The Task Manager is a tool that provides a quick, easy way to view what programs, background processes, and apps are running on your computer.
 Using this information, one can quickly find and discover issues related to performance or threats, including viruses and malware.

 The Task Manager comes with multiple tabs, with the Processes tab being the default tab which always opens with Task Manager.
-From the Processes tab, you can stop or end any app that is not responding or using too many resources and impacting the system performance.
+From the Processes tab, you can stop or end any app that is not responding or using too many resources, impacting the system performance.

 In the Task Manager, under the Processes tab, select the app you want to kill or stop and click the End Task button to stop the app from running.

 You can also use the Command Prompt or PowerShell to view or list running processes in Windows.
-In the Command Prompt, use the tasklist command or get-process if you’re using PowerShell.
+Use the tasklist command or get-process in the Command Prompt if you’re using PowerShell.
 Another way to see what’s running in Windows is to use the WMI wmic process command.

 Below we’ll show you how to use them.